jla-gardner/graph-pes/docs/source/data/atomic_graph.rst

 ------------------

 We define a number of derived properties of atomic graphs.
-These also work for both isolated and batched :class:`~graph_pes.AtomicGraph` instances.
+These work for both isolated and batched :class:`~graph_pes.AtomicGraph` instances.

 .. autofunction:: graph_pes.atomic_graph.number_of_atoms
 .. autofunction:: graph_pes.atomic_graph.number_of_edges